 South Africa’s wine country lures oenophiles from around the world for sips of its famous tipples.
 Mont Rochelle grows sauvignon blanc, chardonnay, merlot, shiraz and cabernet sauvignon; and if you’d like to explore more wineries and varietals, including the region’s renowned pinotage and chenin blanc, hop aboard the Wine Tram, an old-fashioned rail car that travels Franschhoek's valley and stops at eight wineries.
 The region’s beauty spots include Stellenbosch and Paarl.
 Explore wine country on foot with a hike through the hills and vineyards around Franschhoek; the hotel can map out routes, depending on your desired length and intensity, ranging from three to eight hours.
 Guests can hop on horseback and ride through the region, and – if you haven’t drunk your fill – you can add on a wine tasting at the end.

-Succumb to eight courses of locally inspired food with the Tasting Room at Le Quartier Français, run by Margot Janse.
+Succumb to 10 courses of locally inspired food with La Petite Colombe at Leeu Estates, a 10-minute drive away.
 The menu includes local meat, foraged herbs and tableside preparations, all best enjoyed with area wines.
 With a background in foraging, Chris Erasmus uses unexpected plants, wild mushrooms and edible flowers to create innovative and beautiful dishes at Foliage, a five-minute drive from the hotel.
 Specials include kudu, a regional antelope.

 Whenever you book a stay at a Smith hotel or villa, we’ll invite you to review it when you get back.
 Read what other Smith members had to say in Mont Rochelle’s Guestbook below.